cloudflare/cloudflare-docs/products/dns/src/content/zone-setups/partial-setup/convert-partial-to-full.md

 ## Step 4 — Activate full setup

-Using values from the Cloudflare dashboard, log into your authoritative DNS provider and [update your nameservers](/zone-setups/full-setup/setup).
+Using values from the Cloudflare dashboard, go to your registrar and [update your nameservers](/zone-setups/full-setup/setup).

 In the Cloudflare dashboard, we recommend that you also [enable DNSSEC](/manage-dns-records/how-to/dnssec) and add the DS record to your registrar.

-Once all the DNS TTLs expire and Cloudflare completes DNS propagation, all your DNS queries will be answered by Cloudflare's global edge network.
+Once all the DNS TTLs expire, all your DNS queries will be answered by Cloudflare's global edge network.

 Start proxying additional hostnames by enabling the [proxy status](/manage-dns-records/reference/proxied-dns-records) (also known as orange-clouding) for specific DNS records.
 Previously proxied subdomains will continue to be proxied without any interruption.